How to Roast a Guinea Fowl

 How to Check a Guinea Fowl is Properly Cooked

 Just like with chicken or turkey, it is important to establish that the guinea fowl is properly cooked when you remove it from the oven.
 This is easily done by sticking a skewer in to the thickest part of the thigh and ensuring the escaping juices run clear.
 If any trace of pink or red can be seen, put it back in the oven for ten more minutes before repeating the same test.

 The Guinea Fowl Must be Rested after Roasting

-When you have established that the guinea fowl is indeed properly cooked, sit the tray to the side - well out of the way of potential accidents - and leave it to rest for fifteen minutes.
+When you have established that the guinea fowl is indeed properly cooked, sit the tray to the side - well out of the way of potential accidents - and leave the bird to rest for at least twenty minutes.
 After this time, use a carving fork inserted in the cavity to carefully lift it to a chopping board for portioning.

 The first step is to carefully slice through the flesh between each thigh and the main body of the guinea fowl and pop the bone from the socket, freeing each leg portion.

 When the legs have been removed, the wings should be removed in a very similar way.